mgiovann/Think-Less-Eat-Better/README.md

 Setup:

 1. Host files on a server with PHP 5 and mySQL access (project should run on flip without further installation).
 Project directory structure must be kept in order to ensure that all parts function.
-2. Edit config.php so that the DBHOST, DBNAME, DBUSER and DBPASS variables contain the correct values of your database.
+2. Edit config.php so that the DBHOST, DBNAME, DBUSER and DBPASS variables contain the correct credentials of your database.

 Unit tests: